mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ```

 As can be seen from the above command, when we used the wrong keys, it failed as expected.
-We we used the correct key the command succeded (who reported no files in the AID).
+We used the correct key the command succeed (who reported no files in the AID).

 ## Create a file
 ^[Top](#top)

-Defire supports several file types (e.g. Standard (data) file, Value file, Record file and so on.
+Desfire supports several file types (e.g. Standard (data) file, Value file, Record file and so on.
 Each file type has a purpose.
 For this example we are going to create a standard data file.

 In order to create a file we need to know a few things.
 These can change with the type of file